clinispanhealth523/clinispanhealth/README.md

 Backend testing:
 1. Navigate to the `/clinispanhealth` folder within the terminal.
-2. Run "npm build" to build the react app locally.
+2. Run "npm run build" to build the react app locally.
 3. Run "npm start" to start up a local server.
+4. Open a second terminal and navigate to `/clinispanhealth` again.
-4. Run "jest --coverage" in the terminal to get a test coverage report
+5. Run "jest --coverage" to get a test coverage report.

 # Deployment